 Then, connect a smart switch to the other port on the main Google puck (the gateway router.)
 From there you can use an Ethernet cable to connect other Google pucks on the 2nd and 3rd floor to the smart switch.
-The image below illustrates how to connect multiple Google WiFi pucks with a smart switch.
+The image below illustrates connecting multiple Google WiFi pucks with a smart switch.

 You may wonder why one would do this.
-Isn’t the whole point of the WiFi Mesh is ease of use.
+Isn’t the whole point of the WiFi Mesh is the ease of use?
 Well yes, but in most cases, this will give you better WiFi coverage than just sticking a puck on each floor.
-In the long run, it means less dead zones and saves buying more Wifi pucks.
+In the long run, it means fewer dead zones and saves buying more Wifi pucks.

 This mesh network also provides the option to use wired Ethernet on as many devices as you want.
 Simply, by using a smart switch with more ports.
 Just be sure that each port supports gigabit Ethernet.